Barney Bubbles: Stiff, Radar and F Beat (and other punk and new wave)

 Barney Bubbles joined Stiff Records as designer and art director early in 1977.
 With the label's co-founder Jake Riviera he generated a body of creative work that helped to secure Stiff's reputation as an exciting new independent label.
 Bubbles created sleeves for bands including the Damned, Elvis Costello, Ian Dury and Wreckless Eric.
 Often these were accompanied by quirky logos such as the face logo for Blockhead, advertisements and promotional items.
 The marketing of Elvis Costello's My Aim Is True included advertisements in three UK music papers from which a poster of Costello could be constructed, and the first 1,000 pressings contained an insert headed Help Us Hype Elvis, which, if completed and returned to Stiff, ensured that a friend would receive a free copy.

 When Riviera left Stiff in late 1977, Bubbles joined him at his new label Radar Records and later at Riviera's F-Beat Records.
-At these labels, Bubbles created more designs for Elvis Costello, as well as other artists such as Nick Lowe, Carlene Carter and Clive Langer & The Boxes.
+At these labels, Bubbles created more designs for Elvis Costello, as well as other artists such as Nick Lowe, Carlene Carter, Blanket of Secrecy and Clive Langer & The Boxes.

 Bubbles also maintained his freelance output, producing designs for Peter Jenner (Ian Dury and Billy Bragg's manager), and others.
 He created a prodigious output by working for such bands, musicians and performers as Peter Hammill, Vivian Stanshall, Generation X, Big Star, Johnny Moped, Whirlwind, Billy Bragg, Clover, the Sinceros, Roger Chapman, Phillip Goodhand-Tait, Dr. Feelgood, Inner City Unit and the Psychedelic Furs.
 As a result, his work appeared on releases by labels such as Aura, Chiswick, Utility, Go!
 Discs, Epic, Charisma, CBS, Line Records, United Artists and Riddle Records.
-His signature style emerged as one that was colourful, playful, loaded with geometry, art-history and music-history references, jokes, cryptograms and symbols.
-The overriding appetite was for going against the grain of accepted design standards.
-His work is simultaneously complex in meaning and simple in its delivery.
 Examples include: